Decoding Temporal Relationships with DynCRep

 and v

-represent the outgoing and incoming community memberships of the network’s nodes, respectively, and remain constant over time.
+represent the out-going and in-coming community memberships of the network’s nodes, respectively, and remain constant over time.
 Conversely, the affinity matrix, which delineates the edge density within and between communities, is a time-dependent function.
 By utilizing the plot_matrices

 function outlined below, we can observe the evolution of these relationships over time.